TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 Team and github repository was created.
 The applications to be used where downloadded in to the devices.
 THis includes linux, julia, gazebo, and ardupilot.

 Tested that the installed apps work properly.
+I created a small Julia "Cheatsheet" the type you would use to remember or have examples of how to code basics things in a programmihng language in order to be able to reference it for quicker coding pace.
+Julia seems to be a rahter big amalgam of coding languages?, You can cross reference syntax similar to java and c in all the areas.

 October 1, 2024
 Started sprint 2 met with the team.